Neha41093/hid224/notebook.md

 # Writing

-* 09/19/17 Prepared notes and collected papers/articles on the report topic
+* 09/15/17 - 09/21/17 Uploaded necessary .tex template files on GitHub
-* 09/15/17 Uploaded necessary .tex template files on GitHub
+* 09/14/17 - 09/20/17 Prepared notes and collected papers/articles on the report topic